General Information

 How do students receive their Social Security Number?

 International students who do not yet have a Social Security Number (SSN) can apply for an SSN after they have been issued a valid job offer letter.
 When they complete the NRA form, an international student advisor will review their SSN eligibility and issue an SSN support letter if needed.
 For most students, they will be able to apply for an SSN and receive their number within 10 days.
-However, some students may need to go through a secondary screening process which delays receipt of their SSN.
+However, some students may need to go through a secondary screening process, which delays the receipt of their SSN.

 Can students begin working without their Social Security Number?